WSU-kduncan/ceg3120-FromMe2You/Projects/Project2/README.md

 ### Command Outputs

-- learn! will output any random facts may or may not have been unknown
+- learn! will output any random facts may or may not have been known
-- rolldice! will institute an dice roll where it will randomize three times and will output the result
+- rolldice! will institute an dice roll where it will randomize three times and will output the 4th randomized number